THE ENCHANTED WORLD OF DAR EL SADAKA

 The villa was initially a residence for artists, then the headquarters of a humanitarian foundation helping women and children in precarious living conditions in the region of Marrakech.
 Dar El Sadaka also hosted meditation retreats.

-In collaboration with interior designer Philippe Forrestier, the villa was transformed into a guesthouse, a haven of luxury and comfort that is both unique and fantastic.
+In collaboration with interior designer Philippe Forrestier, the Villa and the Riad were transformed into a guesthouse, a haven of luxury and comfort that is both unique and fantastic.

 Human beings are their own homes and to be happy, peace and harmony must reign within them.
-Based on these principles, Jean-François Fourtou and Philippe Forrestier have completely redesigned the villa’s spaces.
+Based on these principles, Jean-François Fourtou and Philippe Forrestier have completely redesigned every space at Dar El Sadaka.